-Sunbird Bioenergy and a consortium of investors acquired a majority stake in Addax Bioenergy Sierra Leone (ABSL) from AOG, and Sunbird Bioenergy has become the operations manager.
+Sunbird Bioenergy, Faber Capital and a consortium of investors acquired a majority stake in Addax Bioenergy Sierra Leone (ABSL) from AOG.

 Addax Bioenergy is a renewable energy and agricultural operation that produces bio-ethanol (anhydrous fuel grade) from sugarcane for export and domestic use, and generates “green” electricity for Sierra Leone’s national grid.
 Addax Bioenergy operations are situated at Mabilafu near Makeni town, in the Bombali and Tonkolili Districts of Northern Sierra Leone.